 Joist blocking and bridging are other techniques used to strengthen engineered joists and reduce floor vibrations.

-Another way is to use metal wrapping that supports the wood joist panels.
+Metal wrapping can also support the wood joist panels.
 The wrapping transfers the loads from the center to the ends of the joists.

-Steel can also be used to reinforce the panels directly.
-This increases the durability of the joists considerably.
+Additionally, steel can be used to reinforce and increase the durability of joists.

 Are Engineered Joists Sustainable?

-A more sustainable option than engineered joists would be steel joists as they can be fully recycled.
+However, a more sustainable option than engineered joists would be steel joists, as they can be fully recycled.

 When Should You Replace Floor Joists?